10+ Best Static Site Generators to Create Web Pages for Free

 Jekyll is a simple, adaptable, and blog-friendly static site generator that powers GitHub Pages.
 It remains one of the most popular SSGs.

-It is built using Ruby, with excellent documentation and an active and responsive community.
+It is built using Ruby, featuring excellent documentation and an active, responsive community.
 You can use Jekyll alongside front-end frameworks like Bootstrap.

 While Jekyll starts with a minimal setup by default, you’ll discover many themes and plugins when configuring a custom domain for your static site.